Title IX

 • Allow them to make his/her own choices

-• Set judgements aside
+• Set judgments aside

 • Maintain confidentiality